Periodontal Therapy - Lawrenceburg, IN

-Understanding and Arresting Gum Disease
+Understanding & Stopping Gum Disease

-Who is at risk?
+Who is at Risk for Gum Disease?

 Treating Gum Disease

 Early on, when redness, swelling, and bleeding are the only symptoms, we can treat and reverse gum disease non-surgically.
 Regular checkups greatly increase the potential for early detection and conservative treatment.
 Generally, this includes careful, individualized instruction regarding the most effective means of brushing and flossing at home.
 This strategy is sometimes accompanied by professional scaling or a careful cleaning of all affected tooth surfaces, gum pocket irrigation, and even local antibiotic placement in areas of significant irritation.
 Often, patients experience immediate improvement.
 If, however, symptoms don't improve significantly, they may require surgical treatment.

 If gum disease progresses without intervention, a patient may need surgery to halt the disease and restore the mouth to good oral health.
 Typically, periodontists (gum specialists) perform four surgical treatments: pocket depth reduction, bone or tissue regeneration, crown lengthening, and/or soft tissue grafts.
 All of these procedures eliminate infection and improve your chances of keeping your teeth for life.

 If you have further questions about gum disease and our available treatments, please contact our Lawrenceburg dental office for a consultation.